Federal Programs

 Title IX, Part C McKinney-Vento for Homeless Children and Youth (Transitional Program)

-The McKinney-Vento Education for Homeless Children and Youth program is designed to address issues that homeless and foster children and unaccompanied minors have faced in enrolling, attending, and succeeding in school.
-Under this program, State educational agencies must ensure that each homeless and foster child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youth.
+The McKinney-Vento Education for Homeless Children and Youth program is designed to address the problems that homeless children and youth have faced in enrolling, attending, and succeeding in school.
+Under this program, State educational agencies must ensure that each homeless child and youth has equal access to the same free, appropriate public education, including a public preschool education, as other children and youth.